kirilnedev/grbl-rc-pwm/README.md

 If you want to use a RC-style Brushless motor with an ESC for a custom-built spindle, it requires a different type of PWM signal.
 The PWM controlling those has a pulse length of 0.5~2.5ms.

-This project uses a cheap Arduino Nano to convert the 0-100% PWM coming out of GRBL in order to control your RC Brushless motor.
+This project uses a cheap Arduino Nano to convert the 0-100% PWM coming out of GRBL to a PWM, that can control your RC Brushless motor.

 # Pinout
 Here's how to connect it.
 This schematic assumes that you have common GND for both GRBL arduino and the arduino nano used for this conversion